History of Cambodia (1993–present): Cambodia since 2000

 On July 27, 2003, elections were held and the Cambodian People's Party of Prime Minister Hun Sen won a majority, but not enough to rule outright.
 The King has urged the two other parties, Sam Rainsy Party and FUNCINPEC, to accept the incumbent Hun Sen as prime minister.
 In mid-2004 a coalition government was formed between FUNCINPEC and the CPP.

 In 2004, King Sihanouk, still in poor health, announced his abdication of the throne.
 Prince Norodom Ranariddh was one of the leading candidates to succeed Sihanouk, but the Royal Council of the Throne selected Prince Norodom Sihamoni, as the new king.
 A sign of Cambodia's modernization is the construction of skyscrapers and Phnom Penh's satellite city, Camko City.
-As a result of modernization, many problems such as illegal deforestation are occurring.

 After the 2013 Cambodian general election, allegations of voter fraud from opposition party Cambodia National Rescue Party led to widespread anti-government protests that continued into the following year.
 The protests ended after a crackdown by government forces.

 The Cambodia National Rescue Party was dissolved ahead of the 2018 Cambodian general election and the ruling Cambodian People's Party also enacted tighter curbs on mass media.
 The CPP won every seat in the National Assembly without a major opposition, effectively solidifying de facto one-party rule in the country.

-Cambodia’s longtime Prime Minister Hun Sen, one of the world’s longest-serving leaders, has a very firm grip on power.
+Cambodia's longtime Prime Minister Hun Sen, one of the world's longest-serving leaders, has a very firm grip on power.
 He has been accused of the crackdown on opponents and critics.
-His Cambodian People’s Party (CPP) has been in power since 1979.
+His Cambodian People's Party (CPP) has been in power since 1979.
 In December 2021, Prime Minister Hun Sen announced his support for his son Hun Manet to succeed him after the next election, which is expected to take place in 2023.